-Material or information obtained as a result of the examination of a detained person's mail or property, or by any other means, shall not be divulged to anyone other than the Registrar and the Chief Custody Officer or to any other person that may be granted this right by virtue of these Regulations, upon authorisation of the Registrar.
+Material or information obtained as a result of the examination of a detained person's mail or property, or by any other means, shall not be divulged disclosed to anyone other than the Registrar and the Chief Custody Officer or to any other person that may be granted this right by virtue of these Regulations, upon authorisation of the Registrar.

-Regulation 172 Costs for mail
+Costs for mail or packages

 - 1. Costs for outgoing mail shall be borne by the detained person. - 2.
-In the case of a person whose indigence has been determined by the Registrar, costs for outgoing mail shall be borne by the Court to the extent decided by the Registrar.

-- 3. The Chief Custody Officer may impose limits on the amount and weight of correspondence sent by an indigent detained person. - 4.
+In the case of a person whose indigence has been determined by the Registrar, costs for outgoing mail shall be borne by the Court to the extent decided by the Registrar. - 3.
+The Chief Custody Officer may impose limits on the amount and weight of correspondence sent by an indigent detained person. - 4.
 An indigent detained person may file a complaint against any restrictions imposed by the Chief Custody Officer under sub-regulation 3, in accordance with the complaints procedure set out in section 5 of this chapter.

-Regulation 173 Telephone calls
+Telephone calls

 - 1. The Chief Custody Officer shall maintain a log of all incoming and outgoing telephone calls.
 The log shall clearly show the name and telephone number of the caller, the time, date and duration of the call. - 2.
-Incoming and outgoing calls may be received or made by a detained person at any time between 9 a.m. and 5 p.m.
-The Hague time each day, subject to the reasonable demands of the daily schedule of the detention centre and to any financial limits imposed by the Registrar. - 3.
+Incoming and Outgoing calls may be received or made by a detained person at any time between 9 a.m. and 5 p.m.
+(The Hague time) each day, subject to the reasonable demands of the daily schedule of the detention centre and to any financial limits imposed by the Registrar. - 3.
 All incoming calls for a detained person shall be received by the Chief Custody Officer.
-The Chief Custody Officer may permit a detained person to receive an incoming call outside the hours described in sub-regulation 2 if he or she considers it to be exceptional circumstances. - 4.
-Likewise, in exceptional circumstances, the Chief Custody Officer may permit a detained person to make calls outside the hours described in sub-regulation 2. - 5.
+The Chief Custody Officer may permit a detained person to receive an incoming make calls outside the hours described in sub-regulation 2 if he or she considers it to be exceptional circumstances. - 4.
+Likewise, in exceptional circumstances, the Chief Custody Officer may permit a detained person to make calls outside the hours described in sub-regulation 2. - 4.
+Prior to phone calls being made by a detained person, authorisation shall be granted by the Registrar on the basis of information available and submission by the detained person of the form providing the required information about the telephone contact. - 5.
+The Registrar may restrict the number of telephone contacts as deemed appropriate, taking into consideration the potential impact for the management of the detention centre or the implementation of orders issued propio motu or by a Chamber.
+The Chief Custody Officer may impose limits on the number and duration of calls made by a detained person. - 6.
+A detained person may file a complaint against any restriction imposed under subregulation 5, in accordance with the complaints procedure set out in section 5 of this chapter. - 7.
 A detained person shall not be allowed to use or to have a mobile telephone in his or her possession.